anuragshrestha/Networked-Domino-Game/README.md

 This project is a Dominoes game to a networked environment that supports up to 3 human players from separate computers.
 Utilizing Java for both server and client applications, this version maintains the core gameplay mechanics while enhancing them for multiplayer support and network interaction.
+Multipler player can play the same game under the same host simultaenously.

 # Usage
 First you run server class, which starts the main game server.
 It prompts you to enter the number of human player you want,